pandeiro/boot-test-cljs/README.md

 Not yet published.
 Clone this repository and do `boot build-jar`.

-Then, include `pandeiro/boot-test-cljs` in any Boot project (or the example directory, included in the repo):
+Then, either include `pandeiro/boot-test-cljs` in any Boot project (or use the example directory, included in the repo):

 ```
 boot test-cljs -n app.tests # replace app.tests w/ your tests ns